Fibromyalgia Basics

 Common Side Effects

 Most of pregabalin’s side effects are dose dependent.
-In other words, the more you take the greater your chances of getting a particular side effect.4
+So, the more you take the greater your chances of getting a particular side effect.4

 “The most common reasons for discontinuing pregabalin are sleepiness and weight gain,” says Kenneth Miller, M.D., of Danbury, CT.
-“Blurred vision occurs in less than 10 percent of patients and usually resolves with continued use of pregabalin.”
-If you encounter this side effect, notify your doctor.
+“Blurred vision occurs in less than 10 percent of patients and usually resolves with time.”
+If you encounter this problem, notify your doctor.
 You need to have routine eye exams as a precautionary measure.
 “Dry mouth and constipation occur more often at the higher doses,” adds Miller.
 The cause of these two side effects is unknown.

-Weight gain can plateau after four months or it can take two months for this side effect to occur.5 The average weight gain per month for patients at the 300 mg/day dose could be as high as 4.5 percent of a person’s body weight.
+Weight gain can plateau after four months on pregabalin or it can take two months for this side effect to occur.5 The average weight gain per month for patients at the 300 mg/day dose could be as high as 4.5 percent of a person’s body weight.
 “I have seen patients gain 10-15 pounds during the first 3-4 months,” says Miller.
 “If a patient gains more than this, I advise discontinuing the drug.
-Pregabalin increases appetite, so patients must monitor their calories and increase physical activity.”
+Pregabalin increases appetite, so monitor your caloric intake and increase physical activity.”

-“Patients who get edema (fluid retention) can try taking a mild diuretic,” says Miller.
-In fact, Lesley Arnold, M.D., of Cincinnati, OH, says she starts patients with an over-the-counter diuretic, such as pamabrom, but she has had mixed results.
-“It’s the active ingredient in the PMS drugs and you can find it sold separately in the diet section of the drugstore,” says Arnold.
-“If a patient has a good response to pregabalin but the fluid retention is uncomfortable, diuretics are worth a try.”
+“Patients who retain fluids (edema) can take a mild diuretic,” says Miller.
+In fact, Lesley Arnold, M.D., of Cincinnati, OH, says she starts patients with an over-the-counter diuretic, such as pamabrom, but she gets mixed results.
+“It’s the active ingredient in the PMS drugs and is sold separately in the diet section of the drugstore,” says Arnold.
+“If you have a good response to pregabalin but the fluid retention is uncomfortable, give diuretics a try.”

-Sexual dysfunction occurs within weeks of using pregabalin.6 Neither erectile dysfunction nor loss of libido is dose related.
-These side effects resolve with discontinuation.
+Sexual dysfunction occurs within weeks of using pregabalin.6 Neither erectile dysfunction nor loss of libido is dose related and they resolve with discontinuation.
+Cardiovascular events (deep vein thrombosis and pulmonary embolism) also occur more frequently in fibromyalgia patients taking pregabalin.
+7

 Nighttime Dosing

 Using this strategy, blurry vision and dry mouth shouldn’t bother you during sleep.
-Also, edema (especially swelling in the legs) ought to be lessened because you are not on your feet when the higher dose of pregabalin is in your system.
+Also, edema (especially swelling in the legs) is reduced because you are not on your feet when the higher dose of the drug is in your system.
 Taking the brunt of pregabalin at night gives your GI system a break from the drug during the daytime.
 This makes constipation problems less likely.

 Tailored Approach